 Stevi Dumbrell has never been a stranger to dancing.
 Starting her ballet training at 3 years old and quickly expanding to tap, jazz, and pointe, 10 years of classical dance and several years of gymnastics training have provided a sturdy foundation for her current dance pursuits.
 She first began partner dancing in 1999 after teaching herself swing from a Paul Maranto instructional video.
 She’s been a student of Ballroom and Latin dances ever since, progressing through the levels of both International and American-style competitive ballroom as President of the NYU Ballroom and Latin Dance Team and ending as a professional competitor in the NDCA International Latin circuit.

 Stevi began to explore the social Latin dance world in 2008, where she fell in love with bachata and salsa on 2, and as they say, the rest is history.
 She has been a member of LFX since 2013 and a director / instructor / choreographer since 2016.
-In addition to LFX, Stevi currently works as a costume designer and as a server in New York City.
+In addition to LFX, Stevi currently works as a costume designer for LFX and as a custom bridal dress seamstress.
 Her daughter Arya is the team mascot!
-To follow Stevi on Facebook click here.
+To follow Stevi on Facebook or inquire after her sewing services click here and send her a message.

 Andrea Ude began dancing at age 4 and never looked back.
 She spent her grade school years studying styles of ballet, pointe, tap, jazz, lyrical and hip hop and at the age of 12 began competing at local venues, and eventually nationally.
 With a hunger to further diversify her experience, Andrea dedicated her college career to expanding her practice, knowledge, and love of dance at LIU Post.
 While there, she worked with multiple emerging choreographers and performed in legacy works of modern dance companies, graduating with a BFA in Dance Studies.